 - a.
-Every dual credit course has a different set of "College Readiness" (prerequisite scores) that students will need to meet (i.e. PSAT Reading 25, PSAT Writing 26, PSAT Evidence Based Reading and Writing 430) See the Dual Credit Crosswalk and Prereq Chart for course specific guidance. - b.
+Every dual credit course has a different set of "College Readiness" (prerequisite scores) that students will need to meet (i.e. PSAT Reading 25, PSAT Writing 26, PSAT Evidence Based Reading and Writing 430). - b.
 Students will be given the Knowledge Assessment only if they do not qualify by any other means listed above (PSAT, SAT, ACT, or GPA). - c.
 High School counselors use Knowledge Assessment results to help determine if a student can be registered for college-level courses.
-Knowledge Assessment will also help identify a student's knowledge, strength, and needs in math, reading and writing.
+Knowledge Assessment will also help identify a student's knowledge, strength, and needs in math, reading, and writing.